 The CIRV comprises 3 core dimensions, each of which is based on a subset of indices.
-These dimensions are weighted equally (i.e. 1/3 each), except for countries that are not listed on the INFORM Severity Index, in which case the 1^{st} and 3^{rd} dimension are weighted at 50% each.
+These dimensions are weighted equally (i.e. 1/3 each), except for countries that are not listed on the INFORM Severity Index, in which case the 1st and 3rd dimension are weighted at 50% each.

 Countries listed in the INFORM Severity Index Countries not listed in the INFORM Severity Index 1 INFORM Risk Index Global, open-source risk assessment for humanitarian crises and disasters Comprises 3 dimensions: hazards & exposure, vulnerability, and lack of coping capacity Includes over 50 indicators including dimensions on conflict, natural disaster, displaced and other vulnerable people, coping capacity Forward-looking (3-5 years) 33% 50% 2 INFORM Severity Index An improved way to analyse the severity of humanitarian crises globally Comprises 3 dimensions: the geographical and human impact of the crisis itself; the conditions of the people affected; and the complexity of the crisis in terms of factors that affects its mitigation or resolution Includes 30 indicators Updated monthly 33% n/a 3 Composite index Comprises 3 equally-weighted dimensions: the risk of humanitarian needs, the prevalence of food insecurity, and the risks of conflict.
-Draws on qualitative reports and assessments including: Inter-Agency Standing Committee (IASC) Alert, Early Warning & Readiness Report FEWSNet: Food Assistance Outlook Brief FSIN: Global Report on Food Crises FAO: Quarterly Global Report on Crop Prospects and Food Situation FAO/IFAD/UNICEF/WFP/WHO: The State of Food Security and Nutrition in the World (SOFI) International Crisis Group: CrisisWatch global conflict tracker 33% 50%
+Draws on qualitative reports and assessments including: Inter-Agency Standing Committee (IASC) Alert, Early Warning & Readiness Report and IASC Scale up.
+FEWSNet: Food Assistance Outlook Brief FSIN: Global Report on Food Crises FAO: Quarterly Global Report on Crop Prospects and Food Situation FAO/IFAD/UNICEF/WFP/WHO: The State of Food Security and Nutrition in the World (SOFI) International Crisis Group: CrisisWatch global conflict tracker Armed Conflict Location & Event Data Project: violent events and fatalities data.
+33% 50%